 The morning’s weather report had promised light winds and calm water, but the constant seesaw sway of Captain Paul Pacholski’s 30-foot fishing boat suggested that the report had been optimistic.

 “We’ve got 30-mile-an-hour winds right now, and it seems to be building,” he said, grinning at the darkening sky at the stern.
 “Weather is not an exact science — it’s a lot like fishing.”

-As a sportfishing charter-boat captain for 27 years, Pacholski knows about both.
+As a sportfishing charter-boat captain for three decades, Pacholski knows about both.
 Every day from early April to early November, he ferries boatloads of fishing enthusiasts from a marina near Toledo to the fishing grounds of Lake Erie’s western basin in search of walleye, smallmouth bass and yellow perch.

 “The western basin is important because it is so biologically rich,” he says.
 “Its average depth is 24 feet, so you have warm, nutrient-rich water that holds an incredible food base.
 The larger the food base, the more top predators we have.”

 Threats to Lake Erie